 Five years on and the Bike Shed now welcomes around 2,500 people through our doors every week, welcoming the who moto-community to our spaces, which are for the People Who Love Motorcycles, and the “People Who Love People, who Love Motorcycles”.
 At our centre lies a genuine motorcycle members club, but anyone can attend, i.e you don’t need to join the club, and you don’t need to ride or even own a motorcycle to enjoy our hospitality and a very warm welcome.

-In late 2020, The Bike Shed will open it’s doors in the Los Angeles Arts District with a 30,000 square foot venue, providing everything that Bike Shed London has to offer, plus huge emporium multi-brand retail, a much larger restaurant, tattoo shop and massive gallery space, with dedicated spaces for BSMC members.
+In early 2021, The Bike Shed will open it’s doors in the Los Angeles Arts District with a 30,000 square foot venue, providing everything that Bike Shed London has to offer, plus huge emporium multi-brand retail, a much larger restaurant, barbershop, tattoo studio and massive gallery space, with dedicated private spaces for BSMC members.

 BEHIND THE BIKE SHED

 There are plenty of rumours about how we came to be, and how we got the funds for this venture, but the truth is simple.
 Back in 2013 Dutch put together a business plan and showed it to a small group of Bike-riding would-be investors who he hoped might be willing to put some seed money into this unlikely dream.
-The seed money grew into a small fund that helped find the location in Shoreditch, and over the following five years, over 50 individual investors have come together to form a group of petrolhead founders, providing skills, contacts and capital to launch the club.
+The seed money grew into a small fund that helped find the location in Shoreditch, and over the following five years more than 50 individual investors have come together to form a group of petrolhead founders, providing skills, contacts and capital to launch the club.
 Almost all are dedicated biker riders – but all are passionate about automotive culture.
-Many investors are quiet about their involvement, but some are happy to be named, knowing their association will help us out, including Charley Boorman, Nick Mason and Tom Hardy.
+Many investors are quiet about their involvement, but some are happy to be named, knowing their association will help us out, including Charley Boorman, Nick Mason, Tom Hardy and Woody Harrelson.

 There is no single investor-owner behind the Bike Shed.
-The club, website and event businesses are autonomously run by Dutch and Vikki, Stewart, and their friends and family; Ross, Gareth, Clare, James, Josh, Ellie, Veneta, Suzy, Alex, Jimbo and the two Dans, not forgetting our long-time cleaner and part-time mother to us all, Grace, and we look forward to adding to our team in the US very soon.
+The club, website and event businesses are autonomously run by Dutch and Vikki, Stewart, and their friends and family; Ross, Gareth, Clare, James, Josh, Ellie, Veneta, Suzy, Alex, Jimbo, Anna, Tom, Gunn, Chef Peter and the two Dans, not forgetting our long-time cleaner and part-time mother to us all, Grace, along with another 30+ long-serving staff in the shop, kitchen and restaurant, and we look forward to adding to our team in the US very soon.

 Most of us are lifelong bikers, dedicated to creating the perfect space for all those interested in two wheels and adding to this growing new wave custom motorcycle community, which has now evolved into a proper lifestyle motorcycle category.